PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### Code

-- This you tube video for help to get started [You tube link](https://www.youtube.com/watch?v=riDzcEQbX6k).
+* This you tube video for help to get started [You tube link](https://www.youtube.com/watch?v=riDzcEQbX6k).
-- Code Inspired by fellow Code Institute students Lisa Tinmurth [Github](https://mrst12.github.io/Quizzical/).
+* Code Inspired by fellow Code Institute students Lisa Tinmurth [Github](https://mrst12.github.io/Quizzical/).
-- Code institute for course material and content for correct and incorrect scoring.
+* Code institute for course material and content for correct and incorrect scoring.
-- Favicon code was found at the following site [Link to Favicon site](https://favicon.io/).
+* Favicon code was found at the following site [Link to Favicon site](https://favicon.io/).
+* Code for timer to end quiz [Link to Stack Over Flow site](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz).

 ### Media